opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ## Closing Keynote: The fabulous World of Emojis and other Unicode symbols (Nicolas Grekas)

-* There is ASCII.
+* ASCII.
 Still used today.
 Map between the first 128 numbers to characters.
+*